Stop Central Portfolio Control Debt Collection Harassment

 False Claims

-Suppose a debt collector from Central Portfolio Control makes false claims regarding the status of your debt, such as threatening to arrest you or take legal action without proper authority.
-In that case, this behavior may potentially be illegal under the FDCPA.
+If a debt collector from Central Portfolio Control makes false claims regarding the status of your debt, such as threatening to arrest you or take legal action without proper authority, this behavior may potentially be illegal under the FDCPA.

 Abusive Language